SANDAG/ABM/src/asim_cross_border/README.md

       - ActivitySim settings (e.g. number of processes, household sample size) in **configs/wait_time_mode.yaml**
       - Preprocessor settings (e.g. number of iterations) in **configs/settings.yaml**
 4. (optional) Update the border crossing wait times: `python cross_border_model.py -w`
-	  - Note: by default, the "warm start" wait times (0th iteration) are based on the CTRAMP 40-period inputs
-	  - If you've previously run the wait time updater, you may want to reconfigure the `get_poe_wait_times()` method so that it starts from the last set of updated wait times instead.
+      - If land use data does not yet have wait time columns (see below), you'll have to first run in preprocessing mode in order to generate the first set of wait times.
 5. (optional) Configure the main ActivitySim settings in **configs/settings.yaml**
       - Settings you'll likely want to tweak: `household_sample_size`, `chunk_size`, `num_processes`
 6. Run ActivitySim `python cross_border_model.py -a`